templ-fun/evm-protocol/README.md

 - Fee-on-transfer tokens: unsupported.
 Accounting assumes vanilla ERC‑20 semantics (see comment in [`contracts/TemplMembership.sol`](contracts/TemplMembership.sol)).
 - Quorum math: quorum is computed against eligible voters at snapshot; losing quorum post‑snapshot prevents execution.
 - Dictatorship: when enabled, `onlyDAO` gates accept calls from the priest or the contract itself.
 Disabling restores governance‑only.

+## FAQ
+- Can the access token be changed later?
+  - No. Governance rejects token changes (`TokenChangeDisabled`).
+Deploy a new templ if you need a different token.
+- Why must the entry fee be divisible by 10?
+  - To avoid rounding issues in fee distributions and keep math predictable on-chain.
+- What happens if quorum is never reached?
+  - The proposal cannot be executed.
+Consider priest-initiated disband proposals which are quorum-exempt to safely unwind inactive templs.
+- How do referrals work?
+  - The referral is paid from the member pool slice of each join, as `memberPoolAmount * referralShareBps / 10_000`, only if the referral is a member and distinct from the new joiner.
+- Can I enumerate external reward tokens?
+  - Yes: `getExternalRewardTokens()` and `getExternalRewardState(token)`; remove exhausted tokens via `cleanupExternalRewardToken` (DAO-only).

 ## Troubleshooting (Common Errors)
 - `InvalidEntryFee` / `EntryFeeTooSmall`: entry fee must be ≥10 and divisible by 10.